 Standard Notation vs. Stick Notation Rationale

-- The argument has been made that starting with stick notation helps students better discriminate between quarter note and eighth notes.
+I have heard the argument that starting with stick notation helps students better discriminate between quarter note and eighth notes.
 I have found no difference.
 When presented correctly, young children easily identify & read standard notation as quickly as stick notation.

 This does not mean I don’t ever use stick notation.
 Popsicle dictation days are some of my favorite days.
 Children easily figure out how to represent notes using popsicle sticks.
 I like to do rhythmic dictation using pretzels and Skittles at the end of the year.
 Yum!